Tuesday, March 5, 2024:

 To receive a ballot by mail, your address must be current.
-Check your voter registration and update your address no later than October 30 in order to receive a ballot in the mail.
-After October 30, you may go to any Voter Service & Polling Center (VSPC) and obtain a ballot or cast a ballot in-person.
+Check your voter registration and update your address no later than Monday, February 26 in order to receive a ballot in the mail.
+Beginning on Monday, February 26 and through 7PM on Election Day, you may go to any Voter Service & Polling Center (VSPC) to register to vote/ update your voter registration and vote-person or obtain a ballot to-go.

 VOTE IN PERSON

-Every Coloradan has the option to vote in person rather than returning their mail ballot.
+Every Coloradan has the option to vote in person rather than returning their mail ballot; you do not need to surrender your mail ballot in order to vote in person.
 You may vote in person at any Voter Service and Polling Center (VSPC) in your county.
 Find the closest VSPC to you by using the map below.

 VOTE YOUR MAIL BALLOT